tomoesaturn/EratosthenesSieve/README.md

 # EratosthenesSieve
 Eratosthenes' Sieve for Java

-I use lazy evaluation of Stream API and lambdas in order to implement Eratosthenes' sieve algorithm.
+I use lazy evaluation of Stream API and lambdas.
+It helps to avoid StackOverflow.